alex1543/ExLzFmySQL/README.md

 ![4](https://user-images.githubusercontent.com/10297748/150674232-453d7455-8435-4b05-84b6-3c58751674c0.png)

 Summary.
 This program allows you to check the connection to the MySQL database from the Lazarus compiler.
-Indispensable for eliminating network wires.
+Indispensable for troubleshooting network problems.
 The program has been tested under Windows 11, XAMPP v.3.3.0 (10.4.22-MariaDB) and Lazarus 2.0.10.